Discrepancies between AppsFlyer and third-party platforms

 Postback restrictions on third-party platforms

 When it comes to sending postbacks to third-party platforms, there are different levels of media source restrictions.
-Postbacks can either not be sent at all, be sent with no attribution, or be sent without any restriction.
+Postbacks can either not be sent at all, be sent without attribution, or be sent without restriction.

 Types of postback restrictions